AUGMXNT/llm-tracker.info-vault/info/Code Assistants.md

 * Does not embed/search through code base yet

 ## [TurboPilot](https://github.com/ravenscroftj/turbopilot)
-TurboPilot is a self-hosted copilot clone which uses the library behind llama.cpp to run the 6 Billion Parameter Salesforce Codegen model in 4GiB of RAM.
-It is heavily based and inspired by on the fauxpilot project.
+TurboPilot is a self-hosted copilot clone which uses GGML,the library behind llama.cpp, to run local code completion models.
+It was originally designed to run Salesforce codegen models but has recently been updated to provide support for [Starcoder](https://huggingface.co/blog/starcoder), [Wizardcoder](https://github.com/nlpxucan/WizardLM/tree/main/WizardCoder) and most recently, [StableCode Instruct](https://stability.ai/blog/stablecode-llm-generative-ai-coding) from StabilityAI.
+It is heavily based and inspired by on the [fauxpilot](https://github.com/fauxpilot/fauxpilot) project.

-* Not updated very recently
-* Uses [ggml fork](https://github.com/ravenscroftj/ggml/tree/6c4fe0ef5e50b76dd2539130c109e12179da0bd2) - probably could be much better if updated to [master](https://github.com/ggerganov/ggml)
-* Could be updated to Codegen25-7b presumably or WizardCoder-13b
+* Provides GPU inference via CUDA for Nvidia devices and OpenCL for Intel/AMD CPUS
+* Used to depend on a custom ggml fork but now tracks the [ggerganov/ggml](https://github.com/ggerganov/ggml) project.

 ## [ggml p1](https://github.com/ggml-org/p1/discussions/1)
 This project is an attempt to implement a local code completion engine utilizing large language models (LLM).